diem-project/dmNewsCenterPlugin/README.markdown

-dmNewsLetterPlugin is a news management system for Diem CMF/CMS Copyright (C) 2010 4levels / Thomas Ohms <http://www.lokarabia.de>
+dmNewsCenterPlugin is a news management system for Diem CMF/CMS Copyright (C) 2010 4levels / Thomas Ohms <http://www.lokarabia.de>

 This program is free software: you can redistribute it and/or modify